 - Any additional rounds of revisions or failure to adhere to timelines will be billed as additional costs, as agreed with client, and may result in failure to publish on the agreed publication date.
 If timelines are not adhered to, there will be additional costs, and it may result in failure to publish on the agreed publication date.

 - The Client shall be deemed to have accepted the work in relation to the project and/or Services if they have not been rejected on or before the fourteenth (14th) day after completion (where applicable).

-- I European Medical Group Ltd endeavours to publish all journals in a timely and scheduled manner.
-European Medical Group Ltd reserves the right to transfer Orders to subsequent editions of a journal should non-provision of materials, article development and approval timeframes jeopardise the publishing schedule.
+- European Medical Group Ltd trading as EMJ endeavours to publish all journals in a timely and scheduled manner.
+European Medical Group Ltd trading as EMJ reserves the right to transfer Orders to subsequent issues of a journal should non-provision of materials, article development and approval timeframes jeopardise the publishing schedule.

-- Where an Order has to be transferred to the next edition of the journal (e.g. for reasons of non-provision of materials by the Client by the scheduled date, when article development and approval time frames jeopardise the publishing schedule), the date of settlement will be the original scheduled date of Publication
+- Where an Order has to be transferred to the next issue of the journal (e.g. for reasons of non-provision of materials by the Client by the scheduled date, when article development and approval time frames jeopardise the publishing schedule), the date of settlement will be the original scheduled date of Publication.

 Intellectual Property Rights

 - The independent editorial content commissioned by the Company shall be the sole property of the Company.